ds199911/Embedded_Home_Fitness/README.txt

 function.h is the header file for function.c. function.c contains the 4 functions analyze the input signal for the 4 exercise. pitches.h has the notes defined from https://www.arduino.cc/en/Tutorial/ToneMelody, which is used in the fitness.ino as a celebration music for compelte the entire workout.

-Video Demo:
-In the video demo, the general functionality of the device and program is explained first.
-Second, the user demonstration of 4 exercises of 10 repetition with random order is demonstrated.
-This is the suggested use of the device and it achieces best accuracy and robustness.
-Third,  the user demonstration of 4 exercises of random amount of repetition and with random order is demonstrated.
-In this exercise, the repetition of the exercise is splitted and the user can come back to finished that paritcular exercise movemnt after a break or finished some repetitions of the other exercise movement.